JuliBoii/learning-multithreading/ModernCPP/Notes.md

 x = func(); // x is an lvalue, func() is an rvalue func() = x; // Not legal C, but can be legal C++
 ```

+---

 #### lvalue and rvalue in C++

-- In C++, an lvalue represents a named memory location
+- In C++, a lvalue represents a named memory location
   - It has a name
   - We can take its address using the `&` operator
   - `x` is an lvalue   `// name is x, &x is legal`
-- Anything else is an rvalue
+- Anything else is a rvalue
   - `2` is an rvalue    `// 2 has no name, &2 is not legal`
   - `func()` is an rvalue    `// return value form function call has no name`
   - `// &func() is not legal`